ga4gh/refget/docs/seqcols/README.md

 ##### Level 2

 What you'd get with **2 database lookups**.
-This is the most common representation, and hence, it the level of the *canonical seqcol representation*.
+This is the most common representation, and hence, it is the level of the *canonical seqcol representation*.
 Example:

 ```json
 {